Larson gives Hendrick record-breaking win at Coca-Cola 600

 When asked after the first three stages by Fox Sports commentators what he had to do catch the leader, Busch joked “I'm going to have to wreck him — they're too fast.”

+In a year of parity in which 11 drivers won in the first 14 races, Larson became only the third driver with multiple wins this season.
+He also won at Las Vegas.

-Martin Truex Jr., a two-time winner of the Coca-Cola 600, was one of the favorites to win the race but his hopes ended when his left front tire went completely flat with 60 laps remaining and his pit crew struggled to remove the tire from the rim, costing him valuable track time.
+Martin Truex Jr., a two-time winner of the Coca-Cola 600, was one of the favorites to win the race but his hopes ended when his left front tire went completely flat with 60 laps remaining and his pit crew struggled to remove the tire from the rim, ruining any chances of winning.

 More than 50,000 fans attended the event after COVID restrictions were lifted about a week before the race.